In honor of Global Champagne Day, let me introduce you to the top champagne to pop to celebrate the occasion.

 Egly-Ouriet Les Vignes de Vrigny Premier Cru

-If you have never had Egly-Ouriet Champagne before, you can compare them to Bollinger or Krug, big, powerful, full of depth, but with less make-up, lower dosage, and a purer expression of fruit.
+If you have never had Egly-Ouriet Champagne before, you can compare them to Krug or Bollinger champagne, big, powerful, full of depth, but with less make-up, lower dosage, and a purer expression of fruit.

 For the Botanist